threefoldfoundation/www_threefold_cloud/content/page/storage/cta2/index.md

 button: SECURE YOUR DATA
 link: '#'
 ---
-Bring your files, objects and existing interface, the majority of storage technologies are supported
+Seamlessly bring your files, objects and existing interfaces on a file system that supports most storage technologies.